-This gemstone is mined in Brazil.
+This gemstone mostly comes from Brazil.
 However, it can also be found in Mozambique, Pakistan, Zambia, Madagascar, and Nigeria.

 Aquamarine is a variety of Beryl.
-Huge Aquamarine stones have been discovered everywhere in the world, including the one that was found in Brazil which weighed more than 240 pounds.
+Even though huge Aquamarine stones come from everywhere in the world, one found in Brazil weighed more than 240 pounds.

 It grows in expansive, six-sided crystals that can reach up to a foot long, making it a brilliant gemstone for cutting and polishing bigger carats for exceptional statement pieces.

-It’s also used to celebrate a couple’s nineteenth wedding anniversary.
+It’s also a common gift for a couple’s nineteenth wedding anniversary.
 It’s a lovely stone with little to no yellow in it, which makes it perfect for some settings with different colored metals and stones.

-Aquamarine is also known to protect sailors and mariners to ensure a safe voyage.
+Aquamarine can also protect sailors and mariners by ensuring a safe voyage.

 The tranquil colors of Aquamarine cool down hot tempers, helping you remain relaxed and levelheaded.

-The Romans also believed that if you etched a frog on a piece of Aquamarine, it will help sort out differences between two warring parties and attract new friends and comrades in the process.
+The Romans also believed that if you etched a frog on a piece of Aquamarine, it would help sort out differences between two warring parties and attract new friends and comrades.

 Other historical groups took this legend even further, using Aquamarine as gifts to the bride to symbolize solidarity and love.
 Some even believed that it could stir love between two people.